Skip to main content

 The model should never hide the quality of the evidence from the user.
 A good property report says how many matched comparables were found, how recent they are, whether the EPC join was deterministic, and which caveats affect the valuation range.

-That is also how the workflow stays useful when public data is incomplete.
-Some properties have strong premise-level evidence.
-Some only resolve cleanly to street and postcode.
-Some have sold-price history but no usable EPC match.
-A production agent should still produce a helpful report, but it should label the evidence tier instead of flattening every case into the same confidence level.
+When public data is thin, a confidence flag is the only honest answer.
+Some properties have premise-level evidence; some only resolve to street and postcode; some have sold prices but no usable EPC match.
+The report should label the tier instead of flattening every case to the same certainty.

 What to try first

-For a single-address valuation, start with a direct prompt such as "value 54 Monument Road Weybridge" or "value Flat 6 Munro House, 14 St Cross Street."
+For a single-address valuation, try "value 22 Monument Road Weybridge" or "value Flat 6 Munro House, 14 St Cross Street."
 The agent should resolve the address, gather local comparables, use EPC floor-area evidence where available, and return a valuation band with caveats.

-For a postcode review, ask for recent sales, median price, property-type mix, EPC rating distribution, and price-per-square-foot observations in one postcode.
-That produces the local context a single address needs.
+For a postcode review, ask for recent sales in the last year, median price, property-type mix, EPC rating distribution, and price-per-square-foot observations — e.g. "build a property report for HA9 0DY."
+That gives a single address the local context it needs.

-Reference docs and live example prompts are on the product page: UK Property Intelligence MCP server.
+Reference docs, the interactive report app, and live example prompts are on the product page: UK Property Intelligence.